Jim3Things/CloudChamber/docs/BuildEnvironmentSetupForWindows.md

 VsCode is not required and other IDEs might be preferred.
 Configuring those IDEs is left as an exercise for the reader.

+# Assumptions

+There are some paths required with associated environment variables.
+Throughout the remainder of this documents these will be assumed to have the following values

+  - These instructions assume that the Go environment is rooted at the C:\\Chamber directory and that the value of the environment variable GOPATH is set to C:\\Chamber.
+This directory is an arbitrary choice and an alternative location on a local filesystem can be chosen instead of C:\\Chamber to suit the system being used provided GOPATH is set to the same location.

+Note, avoid using a network share for the local copy of the repository as some problems have been encountered for files which originated on a non-Windows system.

+  - These instructions install some tools and assume these are placed in the C:\\GoTools directory.
+This is an arbitrary selection and any alternative location can be selected to suite the system being used.
+    If an alternative location is used, substitute the selected location for any reference to C:\\GoTools.

+  - These instructions assume the Windows system is installed on the C: drive and standard installation locations are used.
+In particular, the instructions assume that the value of the standard environment variable ProgramFiles has the value “C:\\Program Files”.
+If an alternative value is used, substitute this value wherever the instructions refer to “C:\\Program Files”.

 # Windows Basics

 ## Windows Command prompt